Throwing Vegetables at Yotam and Sami

 Through their London restaurant, shops and best-selling books, they've become champions of a Middle Eastern approach to vegetables that's confidently modern, assertively spiced, pretty looking and always, always delicious.

 In place of softball questions, we tossed vegetables.
 No, really; we actually threw produce at them.
-They gamely caught our lobs, and then riffed about how to make the most of your vegetables, Ottolenghi-style (watch the video).
+They gamely caught our lobs, and then riffed about how to make the most of your vegetables, Ottolenghi-style.

 Yotam: We love char-grilling because you get the most flavor left in the vegetable.
 Kohlrabi, sweet potato--put it on the grill and you've got smokiness and tons of flavor.
 We grill our beets.